So November is over. It was ok.

 here is a pretty picture of doris in herrang. that's my arm there next to her, but i looked crappy so i took me out.

-"doris" was posted by dogpossum on July 26, 2004 5:39 AM in the category herrang and lindy hop & other dances i have known and people i know and travel
+"doris" was posted in the category herrang and lindy hop and other dances and people i know and travel

 here we are lining up for breakfast. things are moving slow.... note the cheese. cheese is big with the swedes. we eat a lot of crackers as well. the food is bloody good.